 Vaccine development is under way.

-Schistosoma is the only trematode that invades through the skin; about 221 million people are infected worldwide.
+Schistosoma is the only trematode that invades through the skin; over 230 million people are infected worldwide.

 When cercariae penetrate the skin, they lose their forked tail and become schistosomula, which travel through the bloodstream to the liver, where they mature; as adults, they migrate to their ultimate home in the intestinal veins or the venous plexus of the genitourinary tract.